astronomer/docs/astro/ci-cd.md

 ## Template types

-Templates allow you to easily configure automated workflows using popular CI/CD tools.
-Each template can be implemented as-is to produce a simple CI/CD pipeline.
-Astronomer recommends reconfiguring the templates to work with your own directory structures, tools, and best practices.
+Templates allow you to configure automated workflows using popular CI/CD tools.
+Each template can be implemented without changes to produce a CI/CD pipeline.
+However, Astronomer recommends reconfiguring the templates to work with your own directory structures, tools, and processes.

-There are two workflow types, image-only workflows and DAG-based workflows, which are described in detail below.
+There are two workflow types, image-only workflows and DAG-based workflows.
 The following templates are available for each workflow type:

 - Single branch: Deploys a single branch from your version control tool to Astro.
 This is the default template for all CI/CD tools.
 - Multiple branch: Deploys multiple branches to separate Deployments on Astro.